scaleoutsystems/digital-pathology-tutorial/README.md

 where NR_OF_PARTITIONS are the desired number of equal sized splits of the dataset.
 The script will also downsample the images.
 To modify this behavior, simply edit prepare_dataset.py.

 ### Training a centralized model for a given data partition (single clinic)
-The next step is to gain some experience trainig the model using the dataset from a single clinic (patition).
+The next step is to gain some experience training the model using the dataset from a single clinic (one partition).
 To do this, follow the instructions in the notebook 'single_clinic.ipynb'.

-### Serving the model (optional)
-If you are working in STACKn, you can easily deploy and serve the model using Tensorflow Serving by following the intructions in the notebook 'single_clinic.ipynb'.
-This step is not necessary in order to proceed with the federated training.

 ### Prepare an initial model for use in FEDn
 In the final cell of 'single_clinic.ipynb' you will save the weights from the pre-trained single-clinic model as an initial model for use to seed the FEDn federation.

 ## Set up a FEDn network
 Again, if you are working in STACKn/Studio as part of a workshop, you will set up the FEDn network in collaboration with the instructor.
-If you are working in your own, follow the instructions [here](https://github.com/scaleoutsystems/fedn) to deploy a FEDn network on your own hardware.
+If you are working on your own, follow the instructions [here](https://github.com/scaleoutsystems/fedn) to deploy a FEDn network on your own hardware.

 Configure FEDn from the UI by uploading the compute package in 'package/package.tar.gz' and the seed file created in the previous step.